Here are some of the places that guests have enjoyed and can recommend. We have provided links to websites.

 Arts and culture

 As well as the Regency Playhouse, Bury St Edmunds is very proud of the Apex, a live music venue that also offers comedy nights and dance performances.
 The historic Abbeygate Cinema is also a firm favourite if you are looking for an eclectic mix of mainstream and art films in a relaxed but luxurious setting.
 For a wider choice of films, but perhaps without the sparkle, you could also try Cineworld.
-We have lots of fantastic local museums, including the Museum of East Anglian Life in Stowmarket, Moyses Hall in Bury St Edmunds, Ancient House Museum in Thetford and Norwich Castle Museum.
 Lavenham has a lovely selection of art galleries to visit.
-Diss has a lovely new gallery, Designermakers@21, which includes several makers’ workshops where you can meet the artists and buy examples of their work.
+Designermakers@21, one of our favourite places in Diss, includes several makers’ workshops where you can meet the artists and buy examples of their work.

 Food and drink

 The farm shop also has a cafe that serves a lovely cooked breakfast.
 Our local pubs, the Royal George and the Mill Inn, are a 30 and 45 minute walk through the lane, 20 minutes by bicycle or 5 minutes by car.
-We can also recommend the White Horse at Thelnetham, which is a 5 minute drive or a 30 minute cycle.
-We also have a local American style diner at the other end of the village (our children love their sundaes).
-We can recommend Old Chimneys Brewery in Market Weston for a great selection of local bottled beers (Great Raft bitter is a particular favourite!).
+Star Wing Brewery at Redgrave is very handy for a meal out and a great selection of local bottled beers.

 If you are out and about we can recommend Amandines vegetarian restaurant in Diss (which is near to DesignerMakers@21) and Fairchild’s Tea Rooms.
 We also love No 4 Hatter Street, the cafe and restaurant attached to the Abbeygate cinema in Bury St Edmunds.
-Friends have also recommended Oakes Barn, a new real ale pub also in Bury.
-A new find is Ben’s restaurant, which sources all of its produce locally.
+Friends have also recommended Oakes Barn, a real ale pub also in Bury.

 We can recommend a visit to St George’s Whisky Distillery which offers tours as well as a chance to buy.
 Wyken Vineyards, a short cycle ride away, is also home to the Leaping Hare restaurant and a country store where you can buy bottles of the wine produced from the grapes that are grown on site.
-Wyken holds a farmer’s market with local produce each Saturday.
+Wyken holds a farmer’s market with local produce each Saturday (we sell our yarn there twice a month).

 Festivals and events